danielehc/katacoda-scenarios/secure_consul_acl/step2.md

-First you will instruct your environment to find the Consul agent for performing the request.
+First, you will configure your environment to be able to interact with the Consul agent.

-In this case you have the Docker container forwarding the port `8500` on the local machine so you can reach it without having to be inside the container.
+In this hands-on lab the Docker container is forwarding port `8500` to the local machine.
+You should be able to interact with it without having to be inside the container.

 `export CONSUL_HTTP_ADDR=localhost:8500`{{execute T1}}

 ### Bootstrap ACLs

-To start using ACLs you need to bootstrap them.
+You need to bootstrap the ACL system to start using ACLs.

 Run `consul acl bootstrap | tee consul.bootstrap`{{execute T1}} to bootstrap the ACL system, generate your first token, and capture the output into the `consul.bootstrap` file.